 This guide offers an overview of print and electronic materials available for conducting research on Copyright Law at the Biddle Law Library.

-Copyright is a form of Intellectual Property ("IP").
+Copyright is a form of intellectual property ("IP").
 IP law also encompasses patents, trademarks, trade secrets, unfair competition, and publicity rights.

 The Constitution gives Congress the power "[t]o promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries."
-Copyright provides certain exclusive rights and protections for artistic and intellecutal works of original authorship.
+Copyright provides certain exclusive rights and protections for artistic and intellectual works of original authorship.